calkit/calkit/README.md

 ## Why does reproducibility matter?

-If your work is reproducible, that means that someone else can "run" it and get the same results or outputs.
+If your work is reproducible, that means that someone else can "run" it and calculate the same results or outputs.
 This is a major step towards addressing
 [the replication crisis](https://en.wikipedia.org/wiki/Replication_crisis)
 and has some major benefits for both you as an individual and the research